VBitsHub/ALU_retrofeCustomCores/README.md

 ------------------------------------------------------------------------------------------------------------------------
 1. Copy the emulator to [drive]/customcores folder
 2. Create a new [emulator].conf file in the /retrofe/launchers folder
 3. Edit the file and insert the following.
-Replace [filename] with the emulator filename [for example: emulator.so]
+Replace [filename] with the emulator filename [for example: emulator.so] located in the customcore folder.

 executable = runCustomCore.sh
 arguments = /emulator/retroplayer /tmp/[filename] "%ITEM_FILEPATH%"